 Gender and Sexual Fluidity in 20th Century Women Writers: Switching Desire and Identity

-My forthcoming book, Gender and Sexual Fluidity in 20th Century Women Writers: Switching Desire and Identity (Routledge Spring 2020) analyses and deconstructs 20th Century writers who traffic in queer, non-normative, and/or fluid gender and sexual identities and subversive practices, revealing how gender and sexually variant women create, revise, redefine, and play with language, desires, roles, the body, and identity.
+My academic book, Gender and Sexual Fluidity in 20th Century Women Writers: Switching Desire and Identity, analyses and deconstructs 20th Century writers who traffic in queer, non-normative, and/or fluid gender and sexual identities and subversive practices, revealing how gender and sexually variant women create, revise, redefine, and play with language, desires, roles, the body, and identity.

 Through the model of the “switch” — someone who shifts between roles, desires, or ways of being in the realms of gender or sexual identity — Gender and Sexual Fluidity in 20th Century Women Writers: Switching Desire and Identity examines the intersecting locations of gender and sexual identity switching that six prolific, experimental authors and their narratives play with: Gertrude Stein, Jeanette Winterson, Kathy Acker, Eileen Myles, Anne Carson, and Anne Carson’s translations of Sappho.
 I show how each author actively employs switching gendered bodies, gendered identities and/or sexual identities and sexual roles to such an elevated degree that stable notions of the above are continually, and very wonderfully, destabilized.The identities deconstructed and revealed create and give space to, by their playful, exploratory, and destabilizing nature, diverse openings and possibilities for a great expansion and freedom in gender, sexuality, desires, roles, practices and identity.